-Founded in 1888, the University of Minnesota Medical School educates students and graduate physicians, provides patient care, and performs biomedical and clinical research through the hard work of nearly 6,000 faculty and staff.
+Founded in 1888, the University of Minnesota Medical School educates students and graduate physicians, provides patient care, and performs biomedical and clinical research.

-The University of Minnesota Medical School has a network of more than 17,000 accomplished alumni.
-Our graduates play an important role in improving the medical profession, changing public policy and advancing health care.
+Our Medical School has a network of more than 17,000 accomplished alumni who play an important role in improving the medical profession, changing public policy and advancing health care.

 Dr. Jakub Tolar is Dean of the Medical School; a Distinguished McKnight Professor in the Department of Pediatrics, Blood and Marrow Transplantation; Director of the Stem Cell Institute; and the Edmund Wallace Tulloch & Anna Marie Tulloch Chair in Stem Cell Biology, Genetics & Genomics.

 #30 NIH RANKING

 Our medical school is revered as a national research powerhouse, with more than 20 research centers and institutes.
 We have long been recognized for its pioneering and are a worldwide leader in family medicine, regenerative medicine, transplantation, global medicine, and basic science research.